-- (1) The Authority may, during a state of emergency in the interest of public safety- sliniog vonenus ingis virol gailesex - (a) direct any operator to operate a network in a specified manner in order to alleviate the state of emergency; - (b) take temporary possession of any communication station within Uganda, and any apparatus which may be installed and used in the station, for a specified period not exceeding (b) damages, removes or tampers wit; altrom xis ation or plant - (c) in writing direct a licensed person, to intercept or detain a postal article, class or description of postal articles in the course of transmission within Uganda and deliver it to an officer specified in the order.
-The idea who ambooks - (2) The officer to whom the article is delivered under subsection (1)(c) shall dispose of the article in the manner specified by the Authority.

-(3) A proclamation by the President under article 110 of the Constitution is conclusive proof of the existence of a state of emergency.
+- (a) direct any operator to operate a network in a specified manner in order to alleviate the state of emergency; - (b) take temporary possession of any communication station within Uganda, and any apparatus which may be installed and used in the station, for a specified period not exceeding six months; - (c) in writing direct a licensed person, to intercept or detain a postal article, class or description of postal articles in the course of transmission within Uganda and deliver it to an officer specified in the order. - (2) The officer to whom the article is delivered under subsection (1)(c) shall dispose of the article in the manner specified by the Commission. - (3) A proclamation by the President under article 110 of the Constitution is conclusive proof of the existence of a state of emergency.

-94. Transfer of assets and liabilities.
+87. Transfer of assets and liabilities.

-All assets, rights and liabilities relating to communications services to which Uganda Communications Commission or Broadcasting Council were entitled or subject, before the commencement of this Act, shall vest in the Authority.moD anouncinuminoD
+All assets, rights and liabilities relating to communications services to which Uganda Communications Commission or Broadcasting Council were entitled or subject, before the commencement of this Act, shall vest in the Commission.

-95. Transfer of service contracts. od vlno bna bilav niamen fladz
+88. Transfer of service contracts.

-Employees of Uganda Communications Commission and Broadcasting Council immediately before the commencement of this Act whose services are transferred to the Authority shall transfer to the Authority on similar or better terms than those enjoyed by those employees before the transfer.
-900000 truop aniloned vnA (1)
+Employees of Uganda Communications Commission and Broadcasting Council immediately before the commencement of this Act whose services are transferred to the Commission shall transfer to the Commission on similar or better terms than those enjoyed by those employees before the transfer.

-96. Pension fund and retired and redundant employees.
+89. Pension fund and retired and redundant employees.

-- (1) All former employees of the Uganda Communications Commission or Broadcasting Council who at the commencement of this Act are receiving retirement benefits and pensions from the Uganda Communications Commission or Broadcasting Council shall continue to be paid by the Authority. o momentum or and probability of the commence of the continue to be paid by the Authority. - (2) All employees of Uganda Communications Commission or Broadcasting Council who become redundant as a result of the implementation of section 96 shall be paid the calculated and ascertained retirement benefits and pension due to them under the Uganda Communications Act or the Electronic Media Act respectively. - (3) The contributory pension fund established under the Uganda Communications Act shall continue in force in accordance with this Act.
+- (1) All former employees of the Uganda Communications Commission or Broadcasting Council who at the commencement of this Act are receiving retirement benefits and pensions from the Uganda Communications Commission or Broadcasting Council shall continue to be paid by the Commission. - (2) All employees of Uganda Communications Commission or Broadcasting Council who become redundant as a result of the implementation of section 88 shall be paid the calculated and ascertained retirement benefits and pension due to them under the Uganda Communications Act or the Electronic Media Act respectively. - (3) The contributory pension fund established under the Uganda Communications Act shall continue in force in accordance with this Act.